 Our senses play a vital role in living and learning.
-It is important to understand how our learners receive and understand the information that their senses send to them.
+Therefore, it is crucial to understand how our learners receive and understand the information their senses send to them.

 - Introduction and course structure